Table of Contents

 Patients with tricuspid atresia must have a patent ductus arteriosus or systemic-to-pulmonary arterial collaterals to survive.
 Therefore, increased pulmonary blood flow is a common finding in this condition.
 The cardiac silhouette in tricuspid atresia is small or normal.

-Truncus Arteriosus on the Chest X-ray
+Truncus arteriosus on a Chest X-ray

-Systemic hypertension can result in left ventricular hypertrophy which can manifest as an enlarged cardiac silhouette with downward and lateral displacement of the cardiac apex.
+Systemic hypertension can result in left ventricular hypertrophy, which can manifest as an enlarged cardiac silhouette with downward and lateral displacement of the cardiac apex.

-Patients with a large myocardial infarction can present with acute pulmonary edema and a normal or an enlarged cardiac silhouette depending on the presence or absence of left ventricular hypertrophy.
+Patients with a large myocardial infarction can present with acute pulmonary edema and a normal or an enlarged cardiac silhouette, depending on the presence or absence of left ventricular hypertrophy.

 Pericardial effusions and pericardial or cardiac tumors can also present with an enlarged cardiac silhouette on a chest X-ray.